Asia Cup 2023 final, IND vs SL: Six changes for India as Sri Lanka win toss and elect to bat first

 India have named their first XI with Virat Kohli, Hardik Pandya, Kuldeep Yadav, Jasprit Bumrah and Mohammed Siraj all returning to the side.
 Washington Sundar comes in to replace the injured Axar Patel.

-Sri Lanka have two changes with Kasun Rajitha returning to the side while Dushan Hemantha replaces the injured Maheesh Theekshana.
+Sri Lanka have one change with Dushan Hemantha replacing the injured Maheesh Theekshana.

 India qualified for the final after beating Pakistan and Sri Lanka in the Super Four stages.
 India were tested by Sri Lanka as 20-year-old Dunith Wellalage put in an all round performance picking up five wickets and scoring 42 runs in a low-scoring match.